MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Outputs</b> </summary>prediction of the compartments dynamics</details>

-<details><summary> <b>How intervention strategies are modelled</b> </summary>constant time-dependent R0 depending on the timing of the interventions set up; introduction of a parameter representing the strength of the isolation for the most sensitibe subgroup; level of the isolation strategies depending on the subpopulation and application to: homogeneous subgroups but different intervention start time, heterogenerous age-based subgroups (modeled by the strengh parameter); </details>
+<details><summary> <b>How intervention strategies are modelled</b> </summary>constant-by-parts time-dependent R0 depending on the timing of the interventions set up; introduction of a parameter representing the strength of the isolation for the most sensitive subgroup; level of the isolation strategies depending on the subpopulation and application to: homogeneous subgroups but different intervention start time, heterogenerous age-based subgroups (modeled by the strengh parameter); </details>

 <details><summary> <b>Additional Assumptions</b> </summary>1) time to infection $\sim$ Poisson distribution; 2) time to recover $\sim$ Erlang distribution; 3) possible heterogeneous sub-populations; 4) all subpopulations share the same demographic and social characteristics but the epidemic can have started at different times</details>